Taylor Widener

-Taylor Browning Widener (born October 24, 1994) is an American professional baseball pitcher for the NC Dinos of the KBO League.
-He pitched in Major League Baseball for the Arizona Diamondbacks from 2020 to 2022.
+Taylor Browning Widener (born October 24, 1994) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks and in the KBO League for the NC Dinos and Samsung Lions.

 Career

 Amateur career

 Widener attended South Aiken High School in Aiken, South Carolina and played college baseball at the University of South Carolina.
 He was both a starter and relief pitcher at South Carolina.
 After his junior season, he was drafted by the New York Yankees in the 12th round of the 2016 Major League Baseball draft.

 New York Yankees

 Widener made his professional debut with the Staten Island Yankees and was promoted to the Charleston RiverDogs after not allowing a run over 15 1/3 innings with Staten Island.
 He finished 2016 with a combined 3–0 record and a 0.47 ERA in 38 1/3 innings pitched between both clubs.
 Widener spent 2017 with the Tampa Yankees where he posted a 7–8 record with a 3.39 ERA in 27 starts.